-Draft of email,one draft of email to draft of email.
+Draft of email one, draft of email two, draft of email three.

 You get the idea.

-You should be able to get a test done in 30 to 60 minutes, and this is what I schedule in Asan are.
+You should be able to get a task done in 30 to 60 minutes, and this is what I schedule in Asana, or you might use Trello, or another project management system.

-You might use Trela or another project management system so we will actually go through and detail out even a draft oven emails.
+So, we will actually go through and detail out even a draft of an emails.

 That is a task.

-So do a brain dump of all the tasks associated with that sprint,it usually is like 12 weeks of task.
+So, do a brain dump of all the tasks associated with that sprint.

-For the next 12 weeks,we stay on track and this is how we get so much done in 1/4 and in a year.
+We stay on track, and this is how we get so much done in a quarter, and in a year.